MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/CommonDataServiceLegacy.md

 # Common Data Service (Legacy)

 >[!Note]
->The Common Data Service (Legacy) connector has be superceded by the Power Query [Dataverse](dataverse.md) connector.
+>The Common Data Service (Legacy) connector has be superseded by the Power Query [Dataverse](dataverse.md) connector.
 In most cases, we recommend that you use the Dataverse connector instead of the Common Data Service (Legacy) connector.
 However, there may be limited cases where it's necessary to choose the Common Data Service (Legacy) connector.
 These cases are described in [When to use the Common Data Service (Legacy) connector](#when-to-use-the-common-data-service-legacy-connector).

 ## Summary